OccultParrot/SurvivalGameDocs/README.md

 ## Thoughts on Monetising the Game

 I don't have any plans on monetising the game right now.
 I plan on the game being free, because I am writting it for fun and don't really care if I am making money off it.

+## Game Engine

+Currently the game is being developed on Godot, which I am new to.
+I was going to use Unity, but recenty I have heard about some stuff that Unity has been doing with its Terms of Service that I am not a fan of so I chose Godot which a lot of other developers have chosen too.